psi4/psi4/doc/sphinxman/source/cubeprop.rst

 --------------------

 1. VMD must be installed, and it can be downloaded for free at (http://www.ks.uiuc.edu/Research/vmd/).
-Additionally, the script needs to know where to find the VMD executable, and this is defined as VMDPATH.
+Additionally, the script needs to know where to find the VMD executable, and this is defined as :envvar:`VMDPATH`.
 VMDPATH must be defined as an environment variable.

 2. To generate images with multiple surfaces, ImageMagick must also be installed.
 ImageMagick is a free program which can be installed using homebrew/pip or from http://www.imagemagick.org/script/binary-releases.php .

-3. With ImageMagick installed, an environment variable called montage needs to be created which points to the montage executable.
+3. With ImageMagick installed, an environment variable called :envvar:`MONTAGE` needs to be created which points to the montage executable.
    This executable can be found in the /bin/ sub-directory wherever ImageMagick was installed.